 Who performs the treatment?

-All procedures at Cambridge Skin & Laser Clinic are performed by fully qualified doctors and nurses.
-We do not employ therapists or technicians to operate our laser systems.
+All procedures at Cambridge Skin & Laser Clinic are performed by fully qualified doctors, nurses and practitioners.

 We have been operating high-powered Q switched lasers for over 20 years and have delivered in excess of 20,000 successful tattoo removal treatments